Susumu Nishibe: Early life and education

 Susumu Nishibe was born on 15 March 1939 in Oshamambe, Hokkaido.
 His father was a son of a Buddhist monk in Naganuma, Hokkaido.

 After graduating from Sapporo Minami High, he attended the University of Tokyo in 1958, where he practiced far left student activism as a member of the Communist League (共産主義者同盟, abbreviated as "Bunto" from a German word "bund") and also participated in the Anpo Protests (安保闘争), however he broke with the left in 1961.

 Then he majored in theoretical economics under Motō Kaji (かじ もとお、嘉治 元郎) and got a Doctor of Economics from the University of Tokyo.
 It was at the suggestion of Masahiko Aoki that he went to the graduate school.

 Academic career

 After that, he was successively an assistant professor at the Faculty of Economics, Yokohama National University and the College of Arts and Science, of the University of Tokyo.

 In 1975, he published his first book, "Socio-Economics" (ソシオ・エコノミックス, Soshio Ekonomikkusu), in which he criticized modern economics by introducing the methodology of sociology and other disciplines.
 After that, he moved to the United States to study at the UC Berkeley and then at Cambridge.
 In 1979, his experience note "Into the mirage" (蜃気楼の中へ, Shinkirou no nakae) was published.
 After returning to Japan, he began to criticize advanced mass society and Americanism, and defend Western conservative thoughts as a conservative critic since the 1980s.
 In 1986, he was appointed a professor of Socio-Economics at the College of Arts and Science of University of Tokyo.
 He also taught as a visiting professor at The Open University of Japan.

+Death

+Nishibe died of suicide on 21 January 2018.
+It was suspected that the suicide was assisted.